Louis Laing says happy memories of his previous loan spell at Notts County made it an easy decision to return.

 “I tried my hardest to get back and I don’t know why it didn’t happen – I pushed it as hard as I could because I loved being here – but I’m back now and fingers crossed it will be successful.”

 Laing will be eligible to face Plymouth Argyle tomorrow.
-Click here for tickets.
+Click here

 The defender’s full interview is available to watch now on Magpie Player HD.